Kicksecure/repository-dist/README.md

 repository disabled or to configure it as desired.

-Technically speaking, this tool creates or deletes /etc/sources.list.d/derivative.list and adds or deletes Derivative's signing key from apt-key.
+Technically speaking, this tool creates or deletes /etc/sources.list.d/derivative.list and copies or deletes Derivative's signing key to/from /etc/apt/trusted.gpg.d folder.
 ## How to install `repository-dist` using apt-get ##

 1\.
 Download Whonix's Signing Key.